 Ballots

-The names to be listed on the ballot will include all qualified President and Vice President tickets and all qualified senate candidates.
+The names to be listed on the ballot will include all qualified President and Vice President tickets and all qualified Senate candidates.

-In the case that the use of paper ballots is necessary (because of technical difficulties or to meet the needs of disabled students) the order of candidates on the primary and general ballots will be determined by a random drawing to be conducted by the Elections Commission as soon as the previously mentioned circumstances become apparent.
+The order of candidates on the primary and general ballots will be determined by a random drawing to be conducted by the Elections Commission as soon as possible.

-Senate candidates shall not be allowed to change the college for which they wish to run after the final filing date of their application.
-If senate candidates wish to change colleges after the submission of their application, they shall be required to run as a write-in candidate for their respective new college.
+All voting will be conducted with electronic online ballots unless technical difficulties make an online election impossible.
+Students with disabilities and who have been certified by University Disability Support Services (UDSS), will be afforded the opportunity to use paper ballots.
+These ballots will be available on the dates of the Primary Election (if needed) and/or General Election in the ASUW Office from 8:00 a.m. to 5:00 p.m.
+The order of candidates on these ballots will be the same as on the electronic online ballots.

 Voting

-Voting shall be conducted using the voting method outlined below:
+Voting shall be conducted using the method outlined below:

-In the Election, students will rank their preferences of candidates in both their college election and the Presidential and Vice-Presidential election from first to last according to the principles of the Alternative Vote/Instant-Runoff Voting.
+In the election, students will rank their preferences of candidates in both their college election and the Presidential and Vice Presidential election from first to last according to the principles of the Alternative Vote/Instant-Runoff Voting.

 The procedures of the Alternative Vote, also known as Instant-Runoff Voting or Preferential Voting, is described in Robert’s Rules of Order Newly Revised in Chapter XIII §45.
 11th edition, 2011, p.
 425-28.